 • Documentation: a portfolio for storing materials for potential later use

-The aim of using the three tools is to develop a competence assessment framework, which can be adjusted to the specific learning situation and to specific technologies.
+The aim of using the three tools is to develop a competence assessment framework that can be adjusted to the specific learning situation and to specific technologies.

-The assessment process shall – besides reflecting over learning content – also be based on the organizational and professional context for the training/teaching.
+The assessment process shall reflect over the learning content and be based on the organizational and professional contexts in which the training/teaching will be rolled out.

-Emphasis is placed upon assessment as a process which supports teaching and provides documentation, which can be used as basis for a formal recognition of skills.
-The main idea is that health and social care professionals participate in training/education related to the various technologies throughout their entire work life, and they should have the chance to have these skills recognized, so that they can be used later in a different context.
+Emphasis is made upon the assessment as a process that supports teaching and provides documentations which can be used as a basis for a formal recognition of skills.
+The main idea is that health and social care professionals participate in training/education sessions related to the various technologies throughout their entire work life, and they should have the chance to have these skills recognized in order to be able to spend them also in different contexts.

-This tool for the assessment of participants’ knowledge, skills and competences shall be adjusted to each specific learning situation.
-The reflective questions are mainly a suggestion; questions may be added, removed and/or adjusted to be relevant for the learning situation and for the learning outcome.
+This tool for the assessment of participants’ knowledge, skills and competences acquired shall be adjusted to each specific learning situation.
+The reflective questions are mainly a suggestion: questions may be added, removed and/or adjusted to be relevant for the learning situation and for the learning outcome.

-A web 2.0 Learning Management Platform (LMS) can be used to store the documentation.
-Course materials such as programme and other relevant materials can also be saved on the platform and the participants can download their certificate from it after the training.
+A web 2.0 Learning Management Platform (LMS) can be used to store the documentations produced.
+Course materials can also be saved on the platform and the participants can download their certificate from it after the training.

-For instance in Denmark Mobile phones can be used to produce documentation through the use of the It’s Learning app ( Learning Management Platform (LMS)) and hereby the participants have access to the in-situ assessment.
+For instance in Denmark Mobile phones can be used to produce documentation using It’s Learning app ( Learning Management Platform (LMS)) and there the participants have access to the in-situ assessment.